abhishekguleri/Flour_Packer/README.md

-# flour_packer
+# Flour_Packer
- method named canPack with three parameters of type int named bigCount, smallCount, and goal.
+ Method named canPack with three parameters of type int named bigCount, smallCount, and goal.
 Write a method named canPack with three parameters of type int named bigCount, smallCount, and goal.

 The parameter bigCount represents the count of big flour bags (5 kilos each).